Leopoldthecoder/Perspective/README.md

 Parallax scrolling/hovering effect.
 And more.

 # Version updates
+## 0.9.1
+Fixed some bugs.
+Now the control panel works more reasonably.
 ## 0.9.0
 Function structure updated.
 Instead of passing multiple parameters to perspective.scroll/perspective.hover, now these two functions will look for `div` nodes with `data-perspective` attribute:
 ```html